 - Lack of awareness

 Firstly, while we THINK endlessly about a situation, we are often not aware of how we FEEL about it because our feelings are fuzzy and mostly below conscious awareness and/or because we habitually suppress them as soon as we feel something brewing.
 Thinking is relentless, repetitive and often not very interested in solving anything; feeling gets things moving.

-When we are aware of how we feel, we often don’t like it so we want to change it.
+When we are aware of how we feel, we often don’t like it, so we want to change it.
 We decide that we shouldn’t feel like we do.
-That’s when we start chastising ourselves, looking for someone to blame, asking ourselves endless Why? questions as we look to the past or our identity for explanations of why we are in the situation we are in and why things should be different.
+That’s when we start chastising ourselves, looking for someone to blame, asking ourselves endless Why? questions.
+We look to the past or into our character for explanations of why we are in the situation we are in and why things should be different.
 Or we just poor a big glass of wine.